With today's smart technologies, utilities help make cities more resilient and

 What we offer cities and utilities

 - Provide engaging, informative activities on the role of smart energy systems in smart cities.
-In 2017, for example, we'll host a series of roadshows across the U.S. focused on the advantages of microgrid deployments.
+We'll host a series of roadshows across the U.S. focused on the advantages of microgrid deployments.

 - Offer thought leadership and collaborate with other industry organizations to raise the visibility of energy-driven smart city initiatives and the benefits they can deliver today and for future generations.